DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ### Initial Setup

-When it came to the initial setup for Webtask, all I had to do was install the Webtask CLI by running the npm command `npm install wt-cli`.
+When it came to the initial setup for Webtask, all I had to do was install the Webtask CLI by running the npm command `npm install wt-cli -g`.
 From there, I created an account and was up and running.
 For the Lambda implementation, all that was needed to get started was an AWS account.
 I could create Lambda functions from the AWS dashboard.

 ### Configuration